DiMS: Distilling Multiple Steps of Iterative Non-Autoregressive Transformers for Machine Translation: Introduction

 \section{Introduction}

 Neural machine translation models typically follow an autoregressive decoding strategy, generating the target sentence one token at a time.
 This sequential nature makes the inference process slow and dependent on the output sequence length.
 To address this limitation~\citet{gu2018non} introduces the Non-Autoregressive Transformer (NAT).
 NAT generates the entire target sentence in parallel, reducing the latency by an order of magnitude.
 NAT can be considered as a member of a broader family of iterative non-autoregressive Transformers (iNAT)~\citep{lee2020iterative, stern2019insertion, ghazvininejad2019mask} where the number of decoding steps is fixed and independent of the sequence length.
 By tuning the number of decoding steps, one can control the trade-off between speed and quality.
 While iNATs can be considered as efficient alternatives to their autoregressive counterparts, \citet{kasai2020deep} shows that autoregressive models can be sped up without loss in accuracy by combining shallow decoders with deep encoders.
 This diminishes the computational advantage of iNATs and challenges their motivation.
-The focus of recent work has thus shifted to design single-step NAT models~\citep{ghazvininejad2020aligned, qian2021glancing, du2021order}.
+The focus of recent work has thus been shifted to design single-step NAT models~\citep{ghazvininejad2020aligned, qian2021glancing, du2021order}.

-In order to preserve the enhancements obtained by multiple decoding iterations of iNATs, we introduce \textbf{Di}still \textbf{M}ultiple \textbf{S}teps (\textbf{DiMS}), a distillation algorithm applicable to a wide range of iterative models.
-Given a pre-trained iNAT, referred to as \emph{teacher}, a \emph{student} aims to replicate the behavior of multiple iterative steps of the teacher with one decoding pass.
-This process resembles the well-known knowledge distillation framework~\citep{hinton2015distilling}.
+In order to preserve the enhancements obtained by multiple decoding iterations of iNATs, we introduce Distill Multiple Steps (DiMS), a distillation algorithm applicable to a wide range of iterative models.
+Given a pre-trained iNAT, referred to as teacher, a student aims to replicate the behavior of multiple iterative steps of the teacher with one decoding pass.
+This process resembles the well-known knowledge distillation framework\cite{hinton2015distilling}.
 However, instead of reducing the number of parameters, we aim to decrease the number of decoding passes.
 The final model then enjoys the translation quality of multi-steps iNAT with the computational efficiency of single-step translation.